Supported on: iOS SDK 1.0.61+ · Android SDK 1.0.33+ · Flutter SDK 1.0.3+

 Add the config file to your Xcode project bundle:

-- Save it as
+- Save the downloaded file as

 appdna-config.json.